 Our Welding Safety Training course is regulation aligned, and our online version fulfills classroom training requirements.
 Each class contains sections on equipment, safe operations, hazards, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam.

-CSA Welding Standards
+Welding Certification Standards

 In line with regulations, anyone who welds must receive training prior to working on their own.
 Requirements for refresher training related to forklifts or other processes are very specific.
 Most other equipment doesn’t have such specific requirements, but it’s wise to follow the same guidelines.

 When it comes to refresher training, the standards in some instances (like forklifts) are very specific: operators must be re-evaluated every three years to see if they are still competent to operate the equipment.
 Best practices say to apply this same rule to all types of equipment.
 A so-called “free-pass” cannot be awarded based on experience, age, or time on the job.
 The extent of the evaluation is to be determined by the employer but should include a written and practical examination that prove continued competency.

 Welders are exposed to dangerous fumes and gases, and are at risk of electric shock, fire, and explosions.